LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Experiments

-\paragraph{Learning rate tuning. } We empirically search the best learning rate $\eta$ for our Madam optimizer from $2^{-4}$ to $2^{-10}$, and we find $\eta=2^{-7}$ works best uniformly across tasks, which suggests the learning rate for Madam is robust. \paragraph{Comparisons.} Given the settings above, we compare LNS-Madam with full-precision training.
-For the full-precision training, all the numbers are in full-precision, and the standard optimizers are applied for tasks by default.
+Given the settings above, we compare LNS-Madam with FP8 and FP32.
+For FP8 and FP32, the standard optimizers are applied for tasks by default.
 We use a tuned SGD optimizer for CIFAR-10 and ImageNet datasets, and a tuned AdamW optimizer for SQuAD and GLUE datasets.
-For LNS-Madam, we also use per-channel scaling for ResNet and per-feature scaling for BERT, both of which are commonly used scaling techniques.
-As shown in Table \ref{tab:standard_benchmark}, LNS-Madam achieves accuracy comparable to the full-precision counterpart.
+For all settings, we use per-channel scaling for ResNet and per-feature scaling for BERT, both of which are commonly used scaling techniques.
+The clamping function is performed by matching the largest value within each group of numbers.

+To demonstrate LNS-Madam is better than popular number systems, we compare it with both FP8 and FP32, where our FP8 contains 4-bit exponent and 3-bit mantissa.
+As shown in Table \ref{tab:standard_benchmark}, LNS-Madam yields better performance than FP8, and it even achieves performance comparable to the full-precision counterpart.

+In addition, we compare LNS-Madam with recent methods on low-precision training.
+For all methods, we fix forward and backward propagation in 8-bit while varying the weight update precision from 32-bit to 16-bit.
+As shown in Table~\ref{tab:compare_recent_methods}, LNS-Madam achieves the best accuracy under 16-bit weight update, which demonstrates its effectiveness under the quantized setting.
+FP8 \cite{8bit} also achieves negligible degradation after switching to 16-bit, as it applies stochastic rounding over weight update process.
+Since BHQ \cite{chen2020statistical} achieves the best accuracy under 32-bit, we also compare it with LNS-Madam over a range of bitwidth settings in Table \ref{tab:compare_bhq}.

 We also compare Madam with the default optimizers SGD and AdamW under logarithmic quantized weight update, as defined in Equation \ref{eq:quant_weight_update}.
 All optimizers use the same learning rates as above.